arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ## Conclusion

-This application note shows how Edge Impulse and the Nicla Voice enable real-time, on-device sound classification with a streamlined workflow from data management to local inference.
-This integration simplifies the development of low-power AI applications, even for users with minimal machine learning experience.
+This application note explains how to use Edge Impulse and Nicla Voice for real-time sound classification directly on the device.
+The process is straightforward, covering from managing data to running the model, making it accessible even for those with limited experience in machine learning.

-Beyond glass-breaking detection, this process can be adapted for applications like fall detection and other audio-based classifications.
-With the capabilities of the Nicla Voice and flexible deployment of Edge Impulse, you can create versatile edge AI systems to address various safety and monitoring challenges.
+While this application note focuses on detecting glass-breaking sounds, the same approach can be used for other tasks like fall detection or identifying different audio events.
+With the Nicla Voice and Edge Impulse, you can develop flexible systems for various safety and monitoring needs.

 ## Next Steps